Kcnarf/d3-voronoi-map/README.md

 _minWeightRatio_ allows to mitigate flickerring behaviour (caused by too small weights), and enhances user interaction by not computing near-empty cells.

-<a name="voronoiMap_initialPosition" href="#voronoiMap_initialPosition">#</a> <i>voronoiMap</i>.<b>initialPosition</b>([<i>initialPosition</i>])
+<a name="simulation_initialPosition" href="#simulation_initialPosition">#</a> <i>simulation</i>.<b>initialPosition</b>([<i>initialPosition</i>])

 If _initialPosition_ is specified, sets the initial coordinate accessor.
-The accessor is a callback wich is passed the datum, its index, the array it comes from, and the underlying [d3-weighted-voronoi](https://github.com/Kcnarf/d3-weighted-voronoi) layout (which notably computes the initial diagram).
+The accessor is a callback wich is passed the datum, its index, the array it comes from, and the underlying [d3-weighted-voronoi](https://github.com/Kcnarf/d3-weighted-voronoi) layout (which notably computes the initial map).
 The accessor must provide an array of two numbers `[x, y]` inside the clipping polygon, otherwise a random initial position is used instead.
 If _initialPosition_ is not specified, returns the current accessor, which defaults to a random position inside the clipping polygon:

 ```js
 function randomInitialPosition(d, i, arr, weightedVoronoi) {